htetnology/revisionator/README.md

 # revisionator
 A simple, customizable revision quiz program about programming basics, complete with a timer and scoreboard.
-Users can choose their desired topics to be tested on from a list, followed by the number of questions.
-A timer starts in the background at the same time the quiz begins.
+Users can choose their desired topics to be tested on from a list of categories, followed by number of questions.
+Depending on the user's selections, the system will randomly choose relevant questions and limit its amount.
+A timer, not visible to the user, starts in the background as soon as the quiz begins.
+There is no time limit.
 At the end of the quiz, time taken and score are shown to the user.
+The user is then redirected back to the main menu.

 As per coursework requirements, only the Question class was to be developed from scratch.
 Additionally, code improvements and error handling were expected for the remaining classes.
 RevisionatorUserInterface is the main class used to run the program.
 Developed using Java and Eclipse IDE.